DahlmannIT/personalUSP/documentation/readme.md

 * Entwickler entscheidet in JAR ob aus Postgres gelesen wird und wo es gespeichert wird (Postgres, ElasticSearch)

 To deploy the flink job you have to go to `localhost:8081` where the Flink GUI is accessible.
 Click the `Submit new Job`-button to upload and start the `KeyHashingJob.jar`.
-In Jonathan Github are Flink-examples available.
+There are Flink examples below.

 ### 3.4 Accessing PostgreSQL